 - 1. Students will gain an understanding of the historical development of leadership theory, concepts, and approaches. - 2.
 Students will acquire an understanding of current trends in leadership development and application pertaining to individuals, teams, organizations, and business communities or industries. - 3.
 Students will have identified their leadership style, characteristics, skills; and will have created a personal business model to develop those leadership skills and to leverage their leadership strengths. - 4.
 Students will have learned how to successfully identify and analyze leadership behavior and decision-making. - 5.
-Students will have improved their leadership ability to persuade others with their analysis of a topic or issue.
+Students will have improved their leadership ability to persuade others with their analysis of a topic or issue. - 6.
+Students will have successfully applied their leadership skills as leaders of their assigned undergraduate and graduate student learning teams. - 7.
+Students will have demonstrated the ability to effectively analyze leadership issues within their learning team, and develop strategies to improve team leadership.

-Required Texts (There are Three):
+Required Texts (There are Three)